rdmorganiser/rdmo-docs/docs/configuration/authentication/allauth.rst

     AUTHENTICATION_BACKENDS.append('allauth.account.auth_backends.AuthenticationBackend')

 to your ``config/settings/local.py``.
 The setting ``SOCIALACCOUNT = True`` is used by RDMO to show certain parts of the user interface connected to 3rd party accounts, while as before, the lines after ``INSTALLED_APPS`` enable the feature to be used by RDMO.
-Each provider has a seperate app you need to add to ``INSTALLED_APPS``.
+Each provider has a separate app you need to add to ``INSTALLED_APPS``.
 A list of all providers supported by django-allauth can be found `here <http://django-allauth.readthedocs.io/en/latest/providers.html>`_.

 Once the installation is complete, the credentials of your OAUTH provider need to be entered in the admin interface.
 This is covered in the :doc:`administration chapter </administration/allauth>` of this documentation.